-This is the year you've committed to moving away from the status quo – to change.
+This year you've committed to moving away from the status quo – to change.

-You’re determined to empower your staff with the ability to effectively communicate.
-You’re committed to getting the information you need to fully understand your operation.
+You're determined to empower your staff with the ability to communicate effectively.

-Generally, we’d tell you why it’s so important to institute best practices and then show you how to put them into practice.
+Generally, we'd tell you why it's essential to institute best practices and then show you how to put them into practice.

 Today is different.

 We're going to show you how to put the process - infrastructure - in place first.

 It's truly the first step in giving your team purpose.